How to Clean Horse Brushes

 Note: Slight discolorations of the wood or peeling of the varnish on the edges of the brush may occur with use over time.
 This does not NOT affect the usability of the brush and is simply a small cosmetic flaw.

 Questions about brushes?
-Please contact us via email, phone, WhatsApp, Text Message, Facebook, or Website Chat!
+Please contact us via email, phone, Facebook, or Website Chat!

 Resources: